nahi/httpclient/README.txt

-http-access2 - HTTP accessing library.
+httpclient - HTTP accessing library.
 Copyright (C) 2000-2007  NAKAMURA, Hiroshi  <nahi@ruby-lang.org>.

 This program is copyrighted free software by NAKAMURA, Hiroshi.
 You can redistribute it and/or modify it under the same terms of Ruby's license;
 either the dual license version in 2003, or any later version.

-http-access2.rb is based on http-access.rb in http-access/0.0.4.
+httpclient.rb is based on http-access.rb in http-access/0.0.4.
 Some part
 of code in http-access.rb was recycled in http-access2.rb.
 Those part is copyrighted by Maehashi-san who made and distributed http-access/0.0.4.
 Many thanks to Maehashi-san.